-The questionnaire was completed by 21 respondents (families with AFMID).
-The respondents in the family consisted of 20 parents (95%) and one guardian (5%).
+The age of the respondents in the family and their relationship with AFMID: the respondents in the family consisted of 20 parents (95%) and one guardian (5%).
 The age of the respondents was between 43 and 84 years, their average age was 59.2 years.
 The age of AFMID in the families of the respondents was between 19 and 60 years, their average age being 33.6 years.